-The following table summarizes the purchase price allocation detail as of the acquisition dates for acquisitions closed during fiscal years 2022 and 2021 (in millions):
+The following table summarizes the purchase price allocation detail as of the acquisition dates for acquisitions closed during fiscal years 2022 (in millions):

-2022 Acquisitions 202 1 Acquisitions
+202 22 Acquisitions

-Consideration transferred:

-Cash \$ 80 \$ 96

-Estimated fair value of contingent consideration 23

-Net purchase price \$ 80 \$ 119
+Net purchase price, net of cash acquired \$ 80

 Fair value of net assets acquired:

-Current assets other than cash \$ 11 \$ 7
+Current assets other than cash 11

-Property, plant and equipment 10 36
+Property, plant and equipment 10

-Customer relationships and other intangibles (1) 15 11
+Customer relationships and other intangibles (1) 15

-Current liabilities (5) (2)
+Current liabilities (5)

-Total fair value of net assets acquired \$ 31 \$ 52
+Total fair value of net assets acquired 31

-Goodwill (2) \$ 49 \$ 67
+Goodwill (2) \$ 49

-- (1) Intangible assets acquired in 2022 and 2021 are amortized over a 8-year and 9-year weighted average period, respectively. - (2) The amount of goodwill represents the excess of its purchase price over the fair value of net assets acquired.
+- (1) Intangible assets acquired are amortized over a 8-year weighted average period. - (2) The amount of goodwill represents the excess of its purchase price over the fair value of net assets acquired.
 Goodwill includes the expected benefit that the Company believes will result from combining its operations with those of the businesses acquired.
-The amount of goodwill expected to be deductible for income tax purposes is approximately \$49 million and \$41 million in connection with the acquisitions in 2022 and 2021, respectively.
+The full amount of goodwill recognized is expected to be deductible for income tax purposes.